JayNguyen0505-es/Hanoi-AQI-prediction-project/README.md

 ## II.
 Background Study

-AQI is a standardized indicator used to describe how clean or polluted the air is, along with the related health implications.
+[Air Quality Index](https://www.iqair.com/vi/newsroom/resources-what-is-aqi) (AQI) is a standardized indicator used to describe how clean or polluted the air is, along with the related health implications.
 Higher AQI values indicate greater health concern.
 In practice, AQI categories help translate pollutant measurements into a more understandable public-health warning system.

 <p align="center">
   <img src="aqi-guide.webp" alt="US AQI categories and health recommendations" width="950">